WhitmanCS370/sp24-lab4/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 6?

+  The normal ways of testing using defined testing functions is usually inefficient, the chapter discussed clever, alternative      ways of testing.

 * What questions did you have about the material in the chapters?
 What did you find confusing?

+  We found the finding functions bit really confusing, we've never encountered that syntax.

 ### Part A: Recreate the tests from SDX Ch.
 6 in the unittest framework